Psalm 106 – The Lord’s Mercy to His Covenant People

 Thus they were defiled by their own works,

 And played the harlot by their own deeds.

 a.
-They did not destroy the peoples, concerning whom the LORD had commanded them: When Israel came into the promised land God commanded them to destroy the Canaanite nations living in the land.
+They did not destroy the peoples, concerning whom the Lord had commanded them: When the Israelites came into the Promised Land, God commanded them to destroy the Canaanite nations living in the land.

 i.
 This was a unique war of judgment that God commanded Israel to perform against depraved cultures, ripe and even overdue for judgment.